Dr. Peng Zhao (✉ peng.zhao@xjtlu.edu.cn)

 Hypothesis:

-Example: Influence of teaching methods on student satisfaction scores and exam scores1.
+Example: Influence of teaching methods on student satisfaction scores and exam scores.

 Df Sum Sq Mean Sq F value Pr(>F)